Neonatal Physician Assistant Residency Program

 - Virtua Voorhees Medical Center’s NICU, a level III unit that cares for babies with serious medical or surgical conditions

-The program accepts two PAs per year as salaried residents for the program that runs from November to November of the following year.
+The program accepts three PAs per year as salaried residents for the program that runs from October to October of the following year.
 At the conclusion of the program, residents will receive a certificate of completion.

 At the completion of the Neonatal PA Residency Program, physician assistant residents will be able to: